Finished 6 June, 2015, edited 23 July, 2019

 Having enjoyed this performance, I went on to Oban (below), which is a west coast port on the Atlantic, and then across Scotland by way of Fort William, where I made an attempt to climb Ben Nevis.
 Climbing the mountain (Britain's highest) was not so difficult in itself, but the ground was not firm and dry - on the contrary, it was mossy, slippery and soaking wet.
 All the precipitation of last winter was on its way down the mountain side.
 No fun at all, unless you were wearing rubber boot reaching to your knee.
 And anyway, Ben Nevis is a pretty high mountain.

-Sometime after my failed attempt to conquer Ben Nevis, I got a lift with an American student, out on vacation just like myself, and driving a rented VW bug which he raced along the narrow Scottish country roads, north-west to the Atlantic, and then east to Loch Ness.
+Some time after my failed attempt to conquer Ben Nevis, I got a lift with an American student, out on vacation just like myself, and driving a rented VW bug which he raced along the narrow Scottish country roads, north-west to the Atlantic, and then east to Loch Ness.
 Whenever we met a tractor, a bus, or another car, one of the vehicles had to reverse until reaching a suitable spot for the meeting of cars.
 Usually the American guy did it, because he found the roads amusing - so narrow but paved all the same.
 I managed to snap a picture from the car while travelling at speed (sitting to the left, which is the passenger's side in Britain) - I belive it is Loch Ness that figures on the picture below.
 If not, it is another longish lake.
 Whatever it was, we saw no monster.
 We ended up and parted company at Inverness.

-It's a long way from Inverness to Thurso, a village and ferry port on the northern coast of Scotland, not quite so far north as John O'Groats, but nearly so.
+It's a long way from Inverness to Thurso, a village and ferry port, called Scrabster, on the northern coast of Scotland, not quite so far north as John O'Groats, but nearly so.
 The ferry was run by McBrayne's, famous for their expensive tickets, and sailed to Stromness, the second largest town of Orkney Mainland, passing the impressive vertical western side of Hoy on the way.
 A very dramatic voyage, where the birds nesting on the mountain side swirled around the ship.

 Stromness is a pleasant little town, but I had set my mind on Kirkwall, so there I went and found the nicest youth hostel on the British isles.
 Also the magnificent cathedral of St. Magnus.
 The main reason I wanted to see these islands was a novel by Eric Linklater, White-Maa's Saga, which is partly set in the Orkneys.
 I still read it from time to time: it's a great story of Peter Flett, an ex-subaltern of WW I, a native of Orkney and also a medical student who tries to come to grips with his post-war life (White-Maa, the Orkadian name for the herring-gull, is Flett's nickname).